Hope Church

 Visit with Pastor

 Pastor James would like to know you better and is available Mondays through Thursdays with times for both days and evenings.
-Click here to book a visit and get free food and drink at Coffee Tree, the church, or a location of your choice.
+Get free food and drink at Coffee Tree, the church, or a location of your choice.
 Book other times and days by contacting his cell.

 Service Times & Info